 Average Accounts Payable = (AP at Beginning of Year + AP at Year-End) / 2

 Accounts Payable Turnover Calculator

-Now let's have a look at an accounts payable turnover example so you can see exactly how to find this ratio in real life.
+Now let's have a look at an AP turnover example so you can see exactly how to find this ratio in real life.